 Dry humping isn’t just for teens.
 Rub your clothed genitals against your partner’s leg, knee, genitals, or anywhere else that feels good.
 For people with clitorises, this indirect stimulation can be a huge turn-on that can lead to orgasms, and it can feel amazing for people with penises, too.

 Like manual stimulation, oral sex is a form of sex — and it can also be used as a form of foreplay before another sex act.
-However you see oral, use your tongue to tease your partner’s clit or penis head, and for more fun, get your hands involved, too.
+However you see oral, use your tongue to tease your partner’s clit, penis head, or anus, and for more fun, get your hands involved, too.